-[5] Select the e bit error rate to generate a 1-bit error for the test pattern. xE-n: x can be set to 1 to 9, in single steps. n can be set to 3 to 12, in single steps.
-Note that the following restrictions apply. (a) The sto OI setting is valid even when the error addition function is set FF. setting is invalid when the error addition variation setting to Single. setting is invalid when the error addition source is set to rnal-Trigger. (d) x can be set to 1 to 5 when n is set to 3. (e) Maxi mum insertion bit rate is 5E-3.
-[6] lixed pattern, select the block (Data/PRBS and Block No.) it error is to be inserted.
-[7] Enables/d lisables generating a bit error for the test pattern.
-ON: OFF: Enables the error addition function.
-Disables the error addition function. this setting affects all error addition functions.
-When set it error addition triggered by an external error signal is led.
+[5] Select the bit error rate to generate a 1-bit error for the test pattern.

+xE-n: x can be set to 1 to 9, in single steps. n can be set to 3 to 12, in single steps.

+Note that the following restrictions apply.

+- (a) The setting is valid even when the error addition function is set to OFF. - (b) This setting is invalid when the error addition variation setting is set to Single. - (c) This setting is invalid when the error addition source is set to External-Trigger. - (d) x can be set to 1 to 5 when n is set to 3. - (e) Maximum insertion bit rate is 5E-3. - [6] For the Mixed pattern, select the block (Data/PRBS and Block No.) where a bit error is to be inserted. - [7] Enables/disables generating a bit error for the test pattern.

+ON: Enables the error addition function.

+OFF: Disables the error addition function.

+Note that this setting affects all error addition functions.
+When set to OFF, bit error addition triggered by an external error signal is also disabled.